ICT Skills for Teachers

 By the end of this task you could achieve the following outcomes:

-Create your own outline – one which you will find useful.
+Create your own document - one which you will find useful.
 Alternatively, follow this example.
 To do so you would typically work through the following steps: